Skip to main contentThe core package is concerned with standardizing aspects of web3 development across ecosystems. It

 set, while “cosmoshub-4” refers to a specific version of the Hub.
 But generally, you are likely fine

-just using name
+just using name for most purposes.

 Signals